 Authored by Industry Leaders from Across Europe

-12th May, 2021, Brussels, Belgium: IAB Europe, the leading European-level industry association for the digital advertising and marketing ecosystem, has today released its ‘Guide to Brand Safety in CTV’ to help all stakeholders working in the CTV ecosystem maintain best practices and ensure brand safe environments for advertisers.
+8th December 2020, Brussels, Belgium: IAB Europe, the leading European-level industry association for the digital advertising and marketing ecosystem, has today released its ‘Guide to Ad Fraud’, to help drive media quality and effectiveness in the digital advertising industry.